bphenriques/self-hosted/environments/synology/README.md

 Finally:
 1. Depending on the service, you will likely need to copy secrets to `$HOME/.config/home-server/secrets`.
 2. Follow the instructions on the `README.md` on how to run the services.

+## Tailscale

+I use Tailscale as it is directly supported, albeit I will consider setting up a separate headless server just for Wireguard.

+1. Follow the Synology instructions: https://tailscale.com/kb/1131/synology
+2. Add the `192.168.1.192/32` subnet so that only that IP is exposed.
+The same IP is being pointed by my DuckDNS account.
+3. Enable Exit Node so that all traffic goes through my NAS.
+Also enable exit node local network access.
+4. Approve the requests in the admin console.
+5. Enable device approval.
+6. Disable SSH access.
+I rather have that disabled and it likely won't work as my servers use a different default port.

 ## Misc